telerik/ajax-docs/controls/tilelist/client-side-programming/tilelist-object.md

 # TileList Object

-##

 The **RadTileList** object exposes the following public methods and properties to control its behavior:

 >caption Helper Methods

 | Name | Parameters | ReturnType | Description |
 | ------ | ------ | ------ | ------ |
 |$telerik.findTileList(id, parent)|String, object|RadTileList|Finds a RadTileList instance.
 The first passed parameter is the string that contains ID of the RadTileList to find and the second one is the component or element that contains it.|
 |$telerik.toTileList(object)||RadTileList|Casts an object to a RadTileList instance.|

-To see how to work dynamically with client-side event handlers examine the[Client-side Events Overview help article]({%slug tilelist/client-side-programming/client-side-events/overview%}).
+To see how to work dynamically with client-side event handlers examine the [Client-side Events Overview help article]({%slug tilelist/client-side-programming/client-side-events/overview%}).

 >caption RadTileList Client-Side Methods

 | Name | Parameters | Return Type | Description |
 | ------ | ------ | ------ | ------ |